HLFH/namecase/README.md

 ## Description

-Namelib is a Ruby implementation of `Lingua::EN::NameCase`, a library for converting strings to be properly cased.
-This is good for converting denormalized names to human friendly ones.
+Namelib is a Ruby fork of NameCase, a library for converting denormalized names to be properly cased.

 ## Example Usage